 - 5. Obtain approval from your cooperating teacher for every subbing opportunity before agreeing to serve. - 6.
-Send an email copying the following people indicating what day you will be serving as a substitute: Field Experience Coordinator, your university supervisor, and your cooperating teacher.
+Send an email copying the following people indicating what day you will be serving as a substitute: Julie McGill (jmcgill@messiah.edu), your university supervisor, and your cooperating teacher.